Altea: Castell de l'Olla

 The most important and well-known festival in Altea is the Castell de l'Olla, a festival of fireworks that are launched into the sea, on the beach of l'Olla, giving rise to an impressive combination of light, gunpowder and music.
 In the Valencian language, this type of fireworks is called Castell (Castle).
 It takes place on the Saturday closest to the day of St. Lawrence, the 10th of August.
 The spectacle usually includes a golden-palm-tree-firework rising into the night sky.
-The event began as a tribute to local pyrotechnician Blas Aznar (locally known as tio Blai).
-The fireworks display is a gesture of utmost respect to this man, a way of honouring his memory, and of giving all spectators the gift of miraculous beauty.
 More than 50,000 people come every year to enjoy the spectacle, some sitting on the beach, others floating in rented boats to get a better view.

-Moros y cristianos
+Moros i cristians

 Every year, many Spanish cities participate in a symbolic war between Moors and Christians to commemorate the 500 years of Muslim dominance over most of the Iberian Peninsula and its end in the 15th century in the course of the Reconquista.
-The festival lasts several days, and is supposed to represent the fall of the city into the hands of the Moors and its recovery.
+The festival lasts several days, and is supposed to represent the fall of the town into the hands of the Moors and its recovery.
 On the fourth weekend in September, Friday, the festival begins with a peal of bells and a cannon fire.
 The inhabitants of the town divide into groups, as the two sides in the conflict, and stage battles in the old town and on the beach.
 In addition to the battles, the festival includes parades in costumes and dress inspired by the fashions of medieval times.
 The Christians are on horseback and wear furs, metal helmets, armour and arquebuses.
 In contrast, those who become Moors for the weekend ride camels or elephants and wear ancient Arab costumes.

-Pascua
+Pasqua

-In Pascua (spanish word for Easter), the inhabitants of Altea hold solemn, somewhat macabre processions throughout the town during the Holy Week, which have a vivid dramatic flair to them.
+In Pasqua (Valencian word for Easter), the inhabitants of Altea hold solemn, somewhat macabre processions throughout the town during the Holy Week, which have a vivid dramatic flair to them.
 There is also a carnival beforehand, traditionally and symbolically representing the last chance to have some fun before Lent begins.